dbircsak/freeze-tag-quake2-rerelease/README.md

 - Works with bots, though they don't unfreeze people

 ## Known issues:
-- Doesn't update team score currently
-- Using chase cam can crash the game
+- Using chase cam not really working
 - I have no way to test this other than to play bots.
 I can't believe they didn't release a dedicated server!
 Truly a shame.